fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 The payload transmitted is irrelevant.

 ### Characteristic: APDU Responses Ready
 Notification issued by the Server to signal that all the Command APDUs in the sequence have been processed, so the Response APDUs can be retrieved.
+The payload transmitted is irrelevant.

 ### Characteristic: APDU Responses
 Used by the Client to retrieve the sequence of Response APDUs corresponding to the processing of a previous sequence of Command APDUs.
+The Client will read this characteristic only after receiving *APDU Responses Ready* notification.
 Response APDUs will be encoded in the same structure as command APDUs in the figure above.

 ### Characteristic: Max Memory for APDU processing
 Memory, in kilobytes, that the Server can use to store APDU Commands.
 This limits the number of APDU Commands that can be sent by writing to the *APDU Commands* characteristic.